act3-ace/SafeRL/README.md

 # Custom Environments
 Members:
-Tyler "Kode" Brown
+Tyler "Kode" Brown,
-Kerianne Hobbs
+Kerianne Hobbs,
-Nate Hamilton
+Nate Hamilton,
-Umberto Ravaioli
+Umberto Ravaioli,

 ## Installation
 To install the custom environments, clone with SSH.
 If you need an SSH key, follow the following steps: